aws/chalice/docs/source/api.rst

         entire lambda function name.
 This parameter is optional.
 If it is not provided, the name of the python function will be used.

+   .. method:: on_cw_event(pattern, name=None)

+      Create a lambda function and configure it to be invoked whenever an event that matches the given pattern flows through Cloud Watch Events or Event Bridge.

+      :param pattern: The event pattern to use to filter subscribed events.
+        See the Cloud Watch Events docs for examples https://amzn.to/2OlqZso

+      :param name: The name of the function to create.
+This name is combined with the chalice app name as well as the stage name to create the entire lambda function name.
+This parameter is optional.
+If it is not provided, the name of the python function will be used.

    .. method:: on_s3_event(bucket, events=None, prefix=None, suffix=None, name=None)

       Create a lambda function and configure it to be automatically invoked